-A Guide to Sabermetric Research: A Primer on Statistics
+A Primer on Statistics

 For the typical fan, sabermetrics doesn’t represent anything as theoretical as scientific inquiry.
 Rather, sabermetrics is associated with new and unfamiliar statistics.
 OPS is the most famous of those new stats.
 It’s gone from a nearly unknown statistic in the early 80s, to barely used a decade ago, to mainstream now (it even appears on Topps baseball cards).
 There have also been stats like Linear Weights, Runs Created, Extrapolated Runs, WAR, and so on.

 I’d still argue that sabermetrics isn’t really about those statistics; rather, the statistics have been proven to be useful based on evidence that sabermetricians have uncovered.
 “Runs Created,” for instance, is a statistic that was created by Bill James in the late 1970s.
 James’ thinking went this way: a team’s job on offense is to score runs – the more runs, the better.
 Suppose you didn’t know how many runs a team scored, and wanted to make an estimate, based on its batting line.
 For instance, here’s a real team batting line:

 How many runs would you guess that team scored that year?
 If I made you guess, you’d probably look over a few years of team statistics, try to find some team that was reasonably close, and use that as a baseline.
 You might find a team that hit .267 with less power, and scored 788 runs.
 You’d figure, “well, this team hit only .263, but they had a few more home runs, so I guess maybe they’d cancel out, so I’d guess the same 788 runs.
 But, wait, this team had about 20 more walks than the other team, so maybe I should bump up my estimate to 800 or something.”